Carly07/Deeelish/README.md

 ### Developer tools

 GitPod's preview, google chrome developer tools and responsinator were utilised throughout the development of the project to identify and successfully address any bugs, errors or style issues affecting UX on various screen resolutions.
 W3c Markup and CSS Validation Services were also used to check the validity of my HTML and CSS code.

 **NB.** the W3c validator throws errors in the HTML files the Jinja templating syntax is found.

 ### User scenarios

 #### Cook of the Household
-As desired, the cook of the household and cooking noice were inspired by the collection of recipes available at Deeelish.
+As desired, the cook of the household was inspired by the collection of recipes available at Deeelish.
 They arrived at the site and were immediately presented with recipe imagery that appealed to their senses.
 With one click on either the **Discover Recipes** link in the Navbar or the **Search Recipes** card under the welcome message, they were presented with the full collection of recipes available, displayed on an accordion showing the Recipe Name, Meal Course and Cuisine.
 From there, they were able to click on the expand more icon to view a short recipe description and select the **View** button to access the full recipe.

 #### Cooking novice
 The cooking novice was pleased to find a full list of ingredients and step-by-step intructions as to how to prepare the recipe when they navigated to view a recipe.
 They were also able to access the **Tips and Techniques** page from anywhere on the site using the link on the navbar and this provided them with some handy guides and videos to help improve their cooking skills.
-The user was able to click on each Tip card to read the information and then click **Close** once finished.
+The user was able to click on each Tip card to read the information on a pop out modal and then click **Close** once finished.
 In the Technique section, the user was able to view the video by clicking the play icon.

 #### User with food intolerances
-The person with food intolerances achieved their desired outcome of filtering the recipe results by specifc dietry requirements as well as their preference for the type of meal course and cuisine.
-They were able ot do this by navigating to the **Discover Recipes** page where they were presented with three dropdown select menus; **suitability**, **Meals & Courses** and **Cuisines** each displaying a list of options.
+The person with food intolerances achieved their desired outcome of filtering the recipe results by specifc dietry requirements as well as their preference for the type of meal course and cuisine by navigating to the **Discover Recipes** page.
+There, they were presented with three dropdown select menus; **Suitability**, **Meals & Courses** and **Cuisines** each displaying a list of options.
 The user was able to select an option from either one, two or all three menus before clicking the **filter** button to retrieve the list of results available.
 Equally, they were able to reset the filter menus to 'All' to return to the full collection.

 #### User with a passion for cooking
 The user with a passion for homecooking, was able to add their own recipes to the collection for sharing with the Deeelish community.
 They were able to achieve this by clicking on either the **Add Recipe*** link from the menu or the **Share Recipe** card on the home page under the welcome message.
 This provided them with a simple form to input their recipe and a button to **Submit Recipe**.
 If the user tried to submit the recipe without key fields being complete, they received a prompt advising that the information was required.
 Having successfully submitted the recipe, the user received a confirmation message.